Canon 1D X Mark II vs Sony RX10 IV

 - More modern: Was introduced somewhat (1 year and 7 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the 1DX Mark II emerges as the winner of the contest (16 : 13 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 1DX Mark II is the clear winner of the match-up (17 : 13 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Expert reviews: Canon 1D X Mark II vs Sony RX10 IV